-• Do not speak to the individual it concerns.

-- Allegations or concerns about colleagues and visitors must be reported directly to the Director who will follow guidance in Keeping Children Safe in Education (2023, Part four: Allegations of abuse made against teachers and other staff). - If the concern relates to Director it should be reported to the Local Authority Designated Officer (LADO) and they will decide on any action required. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - (If concerns relate to the Director who is the sole proprietor of an independent company, allegations should be referred to the LADO. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
+- Do not speak to the individual it concerns. - Allegations or concerns about colleagues and visitors must be reported directly to the Director who will follow guidance in Keeping Children Safe in Education (DfE 2024, Part four: Allegations of abuse made against teachers and other staff). - If the concern relates to the Director it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required. - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - If allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - [If concerns relate to the Director who is the sole proprietor of an independent school, allegations should be referred to the LADO remove if this statement is not applicable] - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
 The allocated social worker should also be informed on the day.
-The school should not undertake any investigation unless the LADO advises this.
+REACH should not undertake any investigation unless the LADO advises this.